Scotland Northern Lights: All You Need to Know About the Spectacular Phenomenon

 Best Accommodation Places in Shetland

 The Shetland Hotel

 It is a great accommodation option in Shetland.
-The hotel is located near the center of Lerwick, the Holmsgarth Ferry Terminal and the nearest airport is 9 kilometers away.
+The hotel is located near the centre of Lerwick, the Holmsgarth Ferry Terminal and the nearest airport is 9 kilometres away.

 Busta House Hotel

 An archaic built house that was originally established in the 16th and 17th centuries.
 It is located over the shore of Busta Voe with an amazing natural view.
 You might also get the chance to see the aurora from the hotel.

 The Isle of Skye is located north of the coast of Scotland.
 It is one of the places that you need to put on your bucket list to visit at least once in your life.
 If you are lucky enough to visit it on good weather days, you will be fascinated by its natural beauty, rock formation, and hills that provide exceptional landscape scenery.
 Just rent a car and drive around and you will not be disappointed.

 One of the important places to visit is the Neist Light House which is located at the western tip of the Island.